-The Telephone Game is less about calling a spirit to talk to them, and more about… well, it’s kind of like prank calling a spirit: If your efforts are successful and something picks up on the other end, you’re meant to hang up immediately, rather than to speak or ask questions.
+The ritual game called the Telephone Game is less about calling a spirit to talk to them, and more about… well, it’s kind of like prank calling a spirit: If your efforts are successful and something picks up on the other end, you’re meant to hang up immediately, rather than to speak or ask questions.
 There isn’t really a winning condition and there’s no prize, so the only reason I can think to play this one is for the thrill, the bragging rights, or because you like to tempt fate.

 It’s curious to me that so many ghost stories center around technology.
 From EVPs to spirit photography, it’s frequently said that otherworldly beings find it easier to communicate through technological means.
 I can’t help but wonder if it’s because science has often seemed so inscrutable, particularly to laypeople; what’s perceived as a voice in the static could very well just be interference from an unknown source.
 The lack of knowing, I think, is what encourages these interpretations.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]